 The most common Over-the-Counter (OTC) derivatives include interest rate swaps, currency swaps, forward rate agreements, and options.
 Interest rate swaps involve exchanging fixed and floating interest rate payments between parties, allowing them to manage interest rate exposure.
 Currency swaps enable the exchange of cash flows in different currencies, mitigating currency risk.

 The full form of OTC in trading is “Over-the-Counter.”
 OTC refers to the decentralized market where financial instruments, such as stocks, bonds, and derivatives, are traded directly between two parties without the involvement of a centralized exchange.
-This contrasts with exchange-traded markets where transactions occur on formalized exchanges with standardized rules and regulations.
-OTC trading provides flexibility and customization but also presents challenges related to transparency and counterparty risk.

 No, a bond is not an Over-the-Counter (OTC) derivative.
 Bonds are debt securities issued by governments, municipalities, or corporations to raise capital.
-They represent a contractual agreement between the issuer and the bondholder, where the issuer promises to pay periodic interest and return the principal amount at maturity.

 Over-the-Counter (OTC) derivatives are customizable financial instruments traded directly between parties, offering flexibility but carrying risks.
 These derivatives, including swaps and options, cater to diverse risk management needs.
 OTC markets lack exchange oversight, raising concerns about transparency and counterparty risk.
 Despite challenges, OTC derivatives are integral to global finance, enabling tailored strategies.
 Understanding the bottom line involves balancing flexibility with risks, emphasizing effective risk management, and navigating regulatory landscapes for a robust and dynamic financial ecosystem.